 Book Week is definitely our favourite time of year.
 A whole week of celebrating children's books (as if we needed an excuse).
 The highlight of the week for me has always been the school Book Week Parade, where all the students get dressed up as their favourite book characters.
 I still have fond memories of taking part in these parades when I was a kid.

-This year there was certainly no question about which book character James was going to be dressing up as for his Book Week parade.
+This year there was certainly no question about which book character my son was going to be dressing up as for his Book Week parade.
 I knew what his answer would be, even before I asked him.
 Mr Qwerty of course!
-The Extraordinary Mr Qwerty by Karla Strambini has been a firm favourite for James this year and you can read is own review of this book over at Kids Book Review.
+The Extraordinary Mr Qwerty by Karla Strambini has been a firm favourite for my son this year.

 I found a plastic bowler hat at a party supply shop for $3.
 I copied the light bulbs and light bulb creatures from the book cover and stuck them on the hat.
 We found a black coat and red tie from a thrift shop for less than $5 and they will make great additions to the dress up box later on.
 He already had a white shirt with a collar.